 Create the Replication Configuration

-The AccessControlTranslation setting is crucial for cross-account replication.
+The AccessControlTranslation setting is key for cross-account replication.
 Without it, replicated objects would be owned by the source account, making them inaccessible to the destination account.
 Setting Owner: Destination ensures the destination account owns the replicated objects.

 Apply the Replication Configuration